drubinstein/pokerl/content/docs/chapter-2/policy/index.md

 The policy ended up being ≈5M parameters or 20MB.
 For context, that's 5 orders of magnitude smaller than DeepSeek.
 Enough to fit on the average consumer GPU 400x over.

-## Feature Engineering the Policy
+## Inputting the Observations into the Policy

 In the previous sections we described the observation, but did not go into how each observation is input to the policy.
+The policy looks large, but it's really an encoder for the previously described observations, e.g., normalizing continuous data.
+At the output, everything is concatenated and then input to the LSTM.

 ### Pokémon Red Policy